whatcomtrans/PoshIssues/rfc.md

 + notificationCount (Int)
 + databasePath (string) Add/updated by Read/Write-IssueCheck if saved to a database folder.
 + path (string) Add/updated by Read/Write-IssueCheck if saved as a standalone file.
++ creationDateTime (DateTime) Date and time when the fix object is created.
++ resultsDateTime (DateTime) Date and time when the results were generated.
++ statusDateTime (DateTime) Date and time when status with updated.
+Often matches either the creation or results but will deviate for Pending and Canceled.

 # Sequence Number
 Both the IssueCheck and the IssueFix have sequence numbers that are used for sorting checks and fixes.